ShotSpotter: Individual cases

 In April 2017, ShotSpotter was able to locate mass-shooter Kori Ali Muhammad, enabling police to apprehend him within minutes.

-The Rochester Police Department in New York use ShotSpotter.
-In 2017, officer Joseph Ferrigno shot Silvon Simmons in the back.
+In 2017, Rochester Police Department officer Joseph Ferrigno shot Silvon Simmons in the back.
 Accounts between Ferrigno and Simmons vary, but ShotSpotter initially detected the gunshots as a helicopter.
 The company reclassified it as three gunshots "per the customer's instruction," then revised it to four shots.
 Later the company's employee Paul Greene "was asked by the Rochester Police department to essentially search and see if there were more shots fired than ShotSpotter picked up," so it was revised to five gunshots, which put it in alignment with Ferrigno's claims.
 The jury didn't believe ShotSpotter's evidence, and Judge Ciaccio overturned a gun possession charge, describing the ShotSpotter evidence as flawed.
-Simmons filed a civil lawsuit against ShotSpotter in 2017, which is still open as of 2021.
+Simmons filed a civil lawsuit against ShotSpotter in 2017.
+April 2024 Judge Frank P. Geraci Jr. dismissed the counts against ShotSpotter, and the jury decided that the officers did not act improper.

 Greene also testified in a 2018 case in Chicago where ShotSpotter initially reported two gunshots.
 On request of the Chicago Police Department, he re-analyzed and found seven gunshots.
 This matched the police department's account and was not supported by video or bullet casing evidence.

 Another case of reclassification occurred in 2020 with the arrest of a Chicago man for the shooting murder of Safarain Herring.
 ShotSpotter initially classified the sound as a firework, but a ShotSpotter employee changed it to gunfire a minute later, and later changed the calculated location to match the defendant's known location — over a mile away.
 A public defender in the case filed a Frye motion to examine the ShotSpotter forensic method, and the prosecution withdrew the evidence to avoid scrutinizing it.
 The MacArthur Center along with Lucy Parsons Labs filed an amicus curiae in the case, supporting the Frye hearing, noting the false positives, the disproportionate deployment, and that "ShotSpotter provides a false technological justification for overpolicing."
 The defendant spent 11 months in jail before being released in 2021 when his case was dismissed for insufficient evidence.

-A ShotSpotter report of shots fired was the impetus for police response which resulted in the March 2021 shooting death of a 13-year-old boy by the Chicago Police Department.
+A ShotSpotter report of shots fired was the impetus for police response which resulted in the March 2021 police shooting death of 13-year-old Adam Toledo by the Chicago Police Department.
+This is part of the reason Chicago did not continue its Shotspotter contract in 2024.
+A year after Chicago stopped using ShotSpotter, a study showed an 18% decrease in violent crime and 37% decrease in homicides.

 In New Bedford, Massachusetts, the gunshot sensors recorded parts of a conversation, leading to concerns that it violates Fourth Amendment rights.
 Remarking on these privacy concerns, in 2015 then-NYPD commissioner William Bratton said "the advocates have to get a life."
 Bratton had been on ShotSpotter's Board of Directors before then, and rejoined it in 2017.